WTF is

 How do I know if I have it?

-Most people will not have any symptoms, which is why the best way to find out is to get tested for hepatitis C. For those that do,
+The best way to find out is to get tested for hepatitis C because most people will not have any symptoms.
+For those that do,

 Symptoms may include: